kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-7-base64.md

 }
 ```

-I only replace images with the ending PNG and only if maximal 20 KB of size.
-This way my high-resolution images don’t get embedded into the CSS file.
+I replace images with the ending PNG and if they have a maximum of 20 KB of size.
+This way, my high-resolution images don’t get embedded into the CSS file.

 #### gulp/tasks/development/base64.js